Commentary on Psalm 2 – Messiah’s Grand Conclusion

 The final line in this Psalm is the conclusion of the whole matter.

-Happiness is trusting in Him.
+Happiness is trusting in Him, the Blessed One.
 Happiness is finding refuge in the begotten Son of God, in the enthroned King, in the anointed one.
 The Blessing of finding this refuge is in extreme contrast to the situation of the nations, people, kings and rulers who, rather than trusting, respond with rage, plotting, setting themselves, and taking counsel against Him and His blessing.

 As we learned in Psalm One, the truly happy man delights in the Law of the Lord and in His Law he meditates day and night.
 He is like a tree planted by the river of living water, which will never run out and continue to nourish into eternity.
 The Law He meditates on is a testimony of the Lord and His Beloved Son and becomes a joy to fulfill.
 He will, along with the rest of the Anointed body of Christ, bring forth fruit and all He does will prosper in accomplishing all the Lord has for Him to accomplish.
 In this is true Blessedness.
 Blessed is this man.